ardell/book/README.md

 # Generating

-To generate both epub and mobi files, simply execute `rake` from the base of the repository.
+To generate epub, mobi, and pdf files, simply execute `rake` from the base of the repository.

 If you have epubcheck installed, your epub file will be verified before